diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 ```

 We are going to need a bunch of dependencies in the project so instead of listing
-all of them just take a look to the
+them all please take a look to the
 <a href="https://github.com/bigardone/phoenix-trello/blob/master/package.json">source file</a>
-in the project's repository to view them all.
+in the project's repository to check them.

 We also need to add a ```webpack.config.js``` configuration file to tell **Webpack**
 how to build the assets: